ISUgenomics/bioinformatics-workbook/dataWrangling/R/r-setup.md

 ![RStudio Quad Chart](assets/RStudio_quad.png)

 When you first open RStudio, you'll notice several panes.
-Note: To see the Code Editor, you may need to create go to Rstudio's  `File/New File/R Script`.
+Note: To see the Code Editor, you may need to go to Rstudio's  `File/New File/R Script`.

 1. **Code Editor** - The top left pane is where you will be editing an R or R markdown script.
 You can run commands line by line by placing the cursor on a line and hitting `Ctrl+Enter` or `Cmd+Return`.
 Usually scripts are designed (and debugged) in RStudio but then run from the command line when you are processing multiple files.
 2. **R Console** - R code is run in the bottom left pane.
 This will display any messages, warnings and error messages.
 This is useful for copying and pasting the error/warning into a search engine to debug a pipeline.